Revive, Refresh, Renew: How to Breathe New Life Into Your Content

 If your website doesn’t have that functionality, it will be a judgment call.
 If changes were low-impact, changing the publication date might be unnecessary.
 Search engines will appreciate the changes, and that’s good enough.

 If you completely changed the piece, you’ll usually want to veer on the side of a new publication date.
 For example, if you link to 2023 data, you don’t want readers to assume it’s outdated because of the date on your page.
-If you’re in an industry where legal ramifications are a concern, add a disclaimer at the bottom that explains, “This post was originally published on date.”
+If you’re in an industry where legal ramifications are a concern, add a disclaimer at the bottom that explains, “This post was originally published on x date.”

 Tracking Success